Mandy Moore ‘Hurt’ That Ex-Boyfriend Wilmer Valderrama Claims He Took Her Virginity

-“Hurt” This Is Us star Mandy Moore addressed an old rumor that her ex-boyfriend of over ten years ago Wilmer Valderrama “lied” that he took her virginity in during an interview with Howard Stern.
+“Hurt” This Is Us star Mandy Moore addressed an old rumor that her ex-boyfriend of over 10 years ago Wilmer Valderrama “lied” that he took her virginity during an interview with Howard Stern.
 The former star of That 70s Show dated the ABC star from 2000-2002.

 People Magazine reported that shortly after their breakup, Valderrama told Sirius XM radio host Howard Stern that he took Moore’s virginity.
 He remarked, “The sex with Mandy was good, but it wasn’t like warm apple pie.”